liux120/ECE202_WASM/README.md

     [Node.js](https://www.joyent.com/blog/improved-wasm-support-coming-to-node) support for wasm

+    [Rust Wasm](https://github.com/rustwasm/wasm-pack) compile rust to wasm, and make it run by node.js

     [Mozilla Blog](https://blog.mozilla.org/blog/2017/11/13/webassembly-in-browsers/) introduces the overall idea of the WASM and provides several links.

     [Understanding WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) is a tutorial on how to write a program in WASM.